RGM

 • Location-Based Offers: Using a customer's location data from their mobile device, a store can send them a notification about a special offer when they physically enter it using technology like geofencing.

-IV.
 The Legal Tightrope: Price Discrimination and Transparency

 The primary legal challenge to personalized pricing in the CPG sector comes from long-standing antitrust and consumer protection laws.
 The Robinson-Patman Act of 1936, a cornerstone of U.S. price discrimination law, prohibits sellers from offering different prices to competing retailers for the same product if it harms competition.
 While historically applied to wholesale pricing, its principles are being re-examined in the context of personalized offers to individual consumers.
 The key question is whether offering different digital coupons or online prices to different consumers for the same product could be construed as a form of prohibited price discrimination.